 The ultimate prize of a Stanley Cup has eluded the Swedish goaltender, but his success in the postseason reigns supreme over other Ranger netminders.
 He leads New York in several postseason categories, including games played (130), wins (61), SV% (.922), and shutouts (10).

-Although there is uncertainty regarding how much longevity he has left on Broadway, Lundqvist’s Rangers career has indeed been one for the record books.
+Although he didn’t retire as a Blueshirt, Lundqvist’s Rangers career has indeed been one for the record books.

 Most known for his miraculous stop on a Pavel Bure penalty shot during Game 4 of the 1994 Stanley Cup Final, Mike Richter was a tremendous athlete.
 He backstopped the most memorable Cup run in franchise history, almost single-handedly weathering the storm that was the New Jersey Devils in the 1994 Eastern Conference Final.
 Richter was integral to New York’s success during his tenure as their starting netminder.

 During that 1994 postseason run, Richter put up incredible numbers, going 16-7 with a 2.04 GAA, .921 SV%, and 4 shutouts.
 During his 14-year Rangers career, Richter made the postseason eight times and ranked second in games played (76), fourth in SV% (.909), second in wins (41), and second in shutouts (9).